Advertisement sponsored by Stingray Direct, the distributor of Stonehenge Health products.

 SPONSORED ADVERTISING CONTENT

-Peter is a practitioner of naturopathic medicine, applying his craft in the Pacific Northwest.
-His passion is preventive care and self-healing.
+BY PETER GOLD, Health Editor | His passion is preventive care and self-healing.
 His philosophy is healthy habits help people live their lives to the fullest.

-How We Found the Best Mushroom Supplements
+How We Found the Best Mushroom Supplements:

 One of the fastest-rising supplement categories today is mushrooms.
 Traditional Chinese practice has used mushrooms for thousands of years to treat various ailments, detoxify the body, and provide overall well-being and longevity.1